 A place of safety: getting the most out of supervision

-Free article: In the second article of our three-part series exploring the role and purpose of supervision for coach-therapists, Jo Birch and Sarah Corrie offer guidance on how to get the most from this unique and complex relationship.
+Open article: In the second article of our three-part series exploring the role and purpose of supervision for coach-therapists, Jo Birch and Sarah Corrie offer guidance on how to get the most from this unique and complex relationship.
 Coaching Today, January 2015

 1 Iveson C, George E, Ratner H. Brief coaching: a solution focused approach.
 London: Routledge; 2012.